Juvenile Diversion Programs

 Lawyer for Juvenile Diversion Programs in Hernando County

 The benefit of entering the voluntary program is that if all conditions are completed within the allotted time then the allegations and/or formal charges in the petition can be dropped by the prosecutor.
 In some cases the juvenile enters the program before any petition is filed, in other cases the case is diverted after the petition is filed.
-If your child has been arrested for a crime, contact Ashley M. Aulls, P.A. today at (352) 593-4115 so that we can fight to help him avoid having a permanent mark on his or her record.
+If your child has been arrested for a crime, contact The Law Office of Ashley Aulls, P.A. today at (352) 593-4115 so that we can fight to help him avoid having a permanent mark on his or her record.